Backrooms Plot and Ending Explained: The Maze Beneath the Showroom

 The film's story can sound thin when reduced to a chain of events.
 Man finds portal.
 Man explores portal.
 Man brings others.
 People die.
 Therapist follows.
 Monster appears.
 Secret organisation intervenes.
 But Backrooms is not built like a conventional mystery box where each scene hands over a clean new answer.
 It is built like a loop that keeps changing its wallpaper.

 That does not excuse every gap.
 Some viewers will want more precise rules.
 What exactly is the Still Life?
 How much does Async know?
 Are the entities former humans, copies, memories, or independent organisms?
 How does the maze decide what to imitate?
 What happens to Mary after the final distortion?
-The film does not fully answer those questions.
+The film answers some of this, through Phil and the echo-chamber idea, but leaves the rest hanging on purpose.

-But its lack of explanation is also part of its design.
+That reticence is part of its design.
 Parsons comes from an internet horror tradition where the unresolved edge is often more powerful than the solved diagram.
 The Backrooms are frightening because they resist being converted into lore.
 They become less scary when fully mapped.
 The film understands this and keeps part of itself out of reach.

 Clark's arc: from failed architect to bad copy